edlu77/Legend-of-Schmelda/README.md

 Legend of Schmelda is a 2-D combat game based on Legend of Zelda.
 The player controls a hero who will fight off waves of enemies that grow progressively more difficult.
 Enemies can also drop items that give the player abilities to help in the fight.

+# Controls

+WASD to move around the screen
+H to swing the sword

 # MVPs

 1) Move around different areas of the screen
 2) Enemies that can attack you and vice versa
 3) Items / Powerups
 4) User interface

 # Technologies